Recognising a hearing loss in yourself, or someone you know is the first step toward improving the situation. Symptoms include:

-- Turning up the volume on the TV to a level that disturbs others
+- Turn up the volume on the TV to a level that disturbs others

 - Consistently asking people to repeat themselves, or to speak more loudly

-- Avoiding social situations such as restaurants or parties, where noise can make it difficult to hear conversation
+- Avoiding social situations such as restaurants or parties, where noise can make it difficult to hear conversations

 - Turning the head to one side while listening